 Once they’ve attached there, that’s when you get the sensation of taste.
 But it turns out that water doesn’t have any taste receptors.
 So it should mean that water doesn’t taste anything!
 That’s wrong.
 For example, scientist Linda Bartok’s book exposes people’s tongues to a continuous concentration of 0.5% table salt.

-After around one minute, she stopped the test and then had them drink water with 0.5% sodium chloride or salt.
+After around one minute, she stopped the test and had them drink water with 0.5% sodium chloride or salt.
 The people couldn’t tell there was any salt in there.
 So their tongue adapted to the environment of a 0.5% salt concentration.
 They weren’t able to taste salt after that.

-So once you’re adapted to a specific taste and increase the concentration of that taste, it will taste more intense than if you hadn’t been adapted to the taste.
-Once you’ve been exposed to 0.5% salt for a minute, you take a break and drink a lower concentration.
+So once you’re adapted to a specific taste and increase the concentration of that taste, it will taste more intense than if you hadn’t adapted to the taste.
+Once exposed to 0.5% salt for a minute, you take a break and drink a lower concentration.
 It has a different taste altogether.
 So every person has adapted to the saliva in their mouth, so they don’t taste it anymore.

 Read more similar topics: